balinterdi/balinterdi.github.com/source/_posts/2015-08-29-how-to-do-a-select-dropdown-in-ember-20.markdown

 (By the way, my PR to add a section about [the actions helper's `value` option][4] to the guides was merged yesterday, so hopefully more people will know about it.)

+### Wait, there is more!

+This post received a lot of comments, some of which are inquiring about more complex use cases.
+I decided to do a screencast where I implement some of these.
+You can get it by signing up below:

 [1]: https://gist.github.com/ef4/8367f996eb7b57d1f7a5
 [2]: http://smile.amazon.com/How-Solve-It-Mathematical-Princeton/dp/069111966X/ref=smi_www_rco2_go_smi_g2147660602?_encoding=UTF8&*Version*=1&*entries*=0&ie=UTF8